ITC strengthens its 'Wellbeing Out of Waste' programme in national capital

-New Delhi, Oct 1 (IANS) ITC Limited is strengthening its flagship solid waste management programme WOW (Wellbeing Out of Waste) in New Delhi.
+New Delhi: ITC Limited is strengthening its flagship solid waste management programme WOW (Wellbeing Out of Waste) in New Delhi.

 Amplifying its year-round waste management initiatives, the company has initiated a range of on-ground activities during the ‘Swachhta Week' (Sept 25 - Oct 2), reinforcing its large-scale citizen engagement programme in the national capital.